varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 web services and mobile apps.
 In most cases such work brings up question about how to avoid blocking the processes.

 The library has its own flow, and obviously the new things can only appear in new versions.
-However I made my best to provide fast releases, and so we had them 2-3 times a week, it is still understandable that the library customers sometimes cannot wait even an hour.
+However I made my best to provide fast releases, and so the library has them 2-3 times a week, it is still understandable that the library customers sometimes cannot wait even an hour.

-I belive that one of the must-haves of UI library is the freedom it should give to its customer.
-You can easily provide it if practice atomic approach in most cases.
+I belive that one of the must-haves of UI library is the freedom which it should give to its customers.
+You can easily provide this if practice atomic approach everythere.
 For example, for the icon fonts.

 <excerpt/>